They say purpose is the new competitive edge.

 Well- meaning and kind people who love you may give you advice to perhaps follow a safer, more profitable, less risky course.

 Your choices may sometimes come as a surprise to your family.
-The South African comedian, Riaad Moosa, was first a medical doctor.
-He tells the story about how both his parents were doctors and that his Dad always said to him: ‘Riaad you can do whatever you want to do in this world, as long as you become an orthopaedic surgeon first’.
+In the Netflix series ‘Comedians of the World’, the South African comedian, Riaad Moosa, first a medical doctor, tells his story.
+Both his parents were doctors and his Dad always said to him: ‘Riaad you can do whatever you want to do in this world, as long as you become an orthopaedic surgeon first’.
 “So, no pressure there” he remarks.
 He tells how his parents sacrificed a lot to become doctors in the apartheid era, then paid to put him through medical school too.
 “And still I became a comedian.
 So, they were obviously thrilled with my decision!” he jokes.

 Many people won’t agree with or even understand your journey, but then it’s not their journey.